spicy/cmd-gpt/README.md

 ## Configuration

-The configuration settings are located in `config/settings.py`:
+The configuration settings are located in `config/settings.py`.
+Please modify these as desired

 ```python
 import os